 Cylus, 3, was in the hospital for 19 days.
 He had bruises on his arms from all of the IV’s and blood drawing, he was vomiting stomach bile, he had a nasogastric tube (NG Tube), he had two surgeries and a PICC line procedure, and looked absolutely miserable for over two weeks.
 It was incredibly painful to watch my littlest baby endure this.
 This is my diary of events that occurred during our time at the hospital.

-- Cylus had a fever of 104 for five hours.
-It came down in a cool bath, but went right back up in a matter of minutes
+- Cylus had a fever of 104.
+It came down with a cool bath, but went right back up in a matter of minutes

 - I took him to the local hospital at 3:30PM because of his fever and achy pain all over.